GabrielDA7/cms-esgi/README.md

 Remove database columns from objects (problem when object db is used more than once)

+view logs (see all logs files and can download them)

 -- SEE LATER -- find a way the change the working of setReferencedObjectsColumns() in objectDelegate
                 We have to get the refernced object with a join query

+-- DONE -- parametersController (BDD)
 -- DONE -- reset password email
 -- DONE -- Creer nouvelle fct dans le ajaxController pour listeCommentaire qui prend en compte l'id -- DONE -- remove form check from list because ajax